 Valium (diazepam), falls within a class of drugs called benzodiazepines, used in the short-term to treat anxiety, and is helpful during alcohol withdrawal, as well as for the prevention of seizures.
 It also is used to relieve secondary injury-related muscle spasms, and for pre-surgical sedation.
 Valium has a calming effect but comes with a risk for dependence.

-Benzodiazepine drugs are some of the most commonly prescribed drugs in the US and across the world.
-Knowing as much as possible about drugs before starting or stopping them can be life-saving, and can help navigate through health challenges more safely.
+Benzodiazepine drugs are some of the most commonly prescribed drugs in the US and worldwide.
+Knowing as much as possible about drugs before starting or stopping them can be life-saving, and can help you navigate through health challenges more safely.

 According to recent studies, published in 2017, benzodiazepine prescriptions increased by more than threefold between 1996 and 2013, and in that same time frame, benzodiazepine-related overdoses quadrupled.
-Valium and other similar tranquilizers have developed a growing street presence as a drug of abuse, as well as their clinical or medical use across the US and other countries.
+Valium and other similar tranquilizers have a growing street presence as a drug of abuse, in addition to their clinical or medical use.

 Valium is a sedative that is used for:

 Valium is intended for short-term use only.
 After as little as a week or two, a person may develop dependence and could experience withdrawals when stopping the drug.
-Combining benzodiazepines with other CNS depressants can be fatal.
+Combining benzodiazepines with other central nervous system depressants can be fatal.
 Always seek medical guidance before combining medications.
-(5)

 A gentle taper off the drug is recommended to avoid problems with cessation.

 Diazepam is the generic name for the active drug in Valium.
-Other trade names exist, such as Diastat Acudial, Diastat, and Diazepam Intensol.
+Other trade names exist, including Diastat Acudial, Diastat, and Diazepam Intensol.

 Valium has developed a significant street presence, possibly due to, at least in part, Valium’s cheap cost, profound calming effects, and its use in easing withdrawals from other addictive drugs such as opiates.